The Joy of the Lord IS Your Strength!

 Jeremiah 9:3 (NKJV)

 It is very suspicious when people begin a sentence with the phrases, “To tell the truth,” or “Honestly.”
 As followers of Jesus Christ and children of God, we are supposed to tell the truth and be honest in our communication with others.
 We should always desire to obey God’s Word and commandments and change our behavior if it does not line up with His ways.
 Genuine repentance for lying is not an option if we are going to spend eternity with our Most High God.
-The Lord said that liars do not know Him!
+The Lord said that liars do not know Him (Jeremiah 9:3)!

 Have I therefore become your enemy because I tell you the truth?